McCoy1701/McCoy1701.github.io/README.md

 - 5+ years working with AutoDesk software, including AutoCad, Fusion 360, Inventor, and Eagle.
 - 10+ years of hands-on soldering, including through-hole, surface mount, and hot air soldering techniques.
 - 2 years of experience working with Linux.
+- 3 years of experience with version control, git/github

 ---

 ## [JakesteringPi](https://github.com/McCoy1701/JakesteringPi)

 This is a C library I wrote to control the I/O pins of a Raspberry Pi Zero through its BCM2835 system-on-chip (SoC), enabling direct register access.
 I created this library because I found using MicroPython unsatisfactory, and wanted  full control over the hardware.
-While searching for alternative, I discovered the WiringPi library by Gordon Henderson, but it had been deprecated by the time I found it.
+While searching for an alternative, I discovered the WiringPi library by Gordon Henderson, but it had been deprecated by the time I found it.
 So, I took the initiative to create my own alternative.
 I spent the following month (November of 2023) writing the library from scratch.

 My main goal was to make the library as simple as possible, with functionality similar to Arduino code.

 <img src='./project_pictures/Jakestering_example_00.png'>

 It works by mapping a block of memory to the address $20200000 which is the start of the GPIO registers.

 `gpioMap = mmap( NULL, BLOCK_SIZE, PROT_READ|PROT_WRITE, MAP_SHARED, memFd, GPIO_BASE );`

 Then it sets an index into this map.

 `gpio = ( volatile unsigned* )gpioMap;`

 This index is then used in a series of macros to affect the desired register.
 ```
 #define INP_GPIO( g ) *( gpio + ( ( g ) / 10 ) ) &= ~( 7 << ( ( (g) % 10 ) * 3 ) )